an installation addressing gun death in Baltimore

 The proposed installation (which would be on display for a full year) comprises two large cages, inside of which dummies/mannequins will be placed in accordance with the city's rate of gun homicide.
 Using statistics provided by the Baltimore Sun, I would place a white or a black dummy in one of two cages—where black dummies stand in for 'otherness' in representing those who do not enjoy the attendant privileges of whiteness.
 The larger problems at hand obviously aren't so black and white—an intended pun that serves to highlight the fact that the real problem we are dealing with is a much deeper and more complex one than we collectively like to pretend it is.

 Were I to use the stats from 2019, there would be 7 white dummies in a cage and 302 black dummies in the other cage.
-Far more than statistics on a page, seeing a pile of 300 black dummies (versus a mere handful of white dummies), really drives home the notion that black men are dying by gunfire at an excessively disproportional rate.
+Far more than statistics on a page, seeing a pile of 300 black dummies (versus a mere handful of white dummies), really drives home the notion that Black citizens—and, overwhelmingly, Black men—are dying by gunfire at an excessively disproportional rate.
+However, the dummies would be gender-neutral, so as to acknowledge the often-overlooked suffering of Black females and transgender individuals in the scope of larger conversations.

-The metaphor of the cage is intentional as a means by which to elicit the notion that racism acts as a veritable structure endlessly preventing black men from an otherwise better fate.
-Aside from the race of individual victims, gun deaths are clearly happening in certain neighborhoods bearing zipcodes that correspond to high levels of poverty and report a high percentage of black residents.
-In this way, the zipcodes themselves are cages that ensnare black residents as a result of their race—a point that is most certainly not lost to public officials responsible for gerrymandered and suffocated zoning.
-Clearly, the cage metaphor is simultaneously at play on several other levels—as are the many ways in which demographics, economics, education, health, etc. are all entangled in the massive web of systemic oppression.
+The metaphor of the cage is intentional as a means by which to elicit the notion that racism acts as a veritable structure endlessly working against black citizens from achieving an otherwise better fate.
+Aside from the race of individual victims, gun deaths are clearly happening in certain neighborhoods bearing zipcodes that correspond to high levels of poverty and report a high percentage of Black residents.
+In this way, the zipcodes themselves are cages that ensnare Black residents as a result of their race—a point that is most certainly not lost to public officials responsible for gerrymandered and suffocated zoning.
+Clearly, the cage metaphor is simultaneously at play on several other levels—as are the many ways in which demographics, economics, education, health, incarceration rates, etc. are all entangled in the massive web of systemic oppression.

 For those who are privileged not to be confined to a life of structural inequality, it is certainly more convenient to think of this as someone else's problem—namely, a problem of 'those criminals over there in those horrible neighborhoods' who are committing the physical acts of violence.
 That fact, however, is that this is a very public problem—in the truest sense of civic problems—and it most certainly does not start with the men who pull the triggers.
 Rather, with the men who turn a blind eye to those who pull the triggers.